 When considering your gas grill, the method of fuel delivery is split into two options.
 Gas grills can be fueled using propane in a portable cylinder or natural gas delivered via underground pipes from your home's natural gas supply to a permanently installed grill.
 When it comes time to refilling your liquid propane cylinder, you can choose to have it refilled or simply take your empty cylinder to an LP exchange center at a nearby store to get a new, filled cylinder.
 Having two or more LP cylinders helps you avoid the risk of running out of gas in the midst of grilling!
 When it comes to cleaning and temperature control, gas grills don’t have ash deposits and are easier to clean, in addition to having knobs to regulate the temperature.

-There’s no need to worry, as gas grilling is now safer than ever thanks to a mandate from the National Fire Prevention Association that only cylinders with an overfill prevention device (OPD) may be exchanged or refilled.
+There’s no need to worry if you follow our safety tips.
+Gas grilling is now safer than ever thanks to a mandate from the National Fire Prevention Association that only cylinders with an overfill prevention device (OPD) may be exchanged or refilled.
 This prevents the cylinder from being filled to more than 80 percent –– creating a potential fire hazard when rising temperatures cause propane gas to expand and unintentionally be released into the air.

 Some pellet grills have a dual-fuel unit that can switch over to gas which can reach higher temperatures than pellets.
 Increasingly, these models include microprocessor-based circuit boards that manage the grill’s entire operation including temperature regulation.